sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 values;
 ```

-Tables with foreign keys marked as a not null restriction will perform extra
+Tables with foreign keys marked with `not null` restriction will perform extra
 checks in your insert attempts.

 For this [table schema][0631]: